netscaler/netscaler-k8s-ingress-controller/docs/network/pbr.md

     - If SNIPs are not provided using the `NS_SNIPS` environment variable, static routes are added since `feature-node-watch` is enabled.

-### Validate PBR configuration on a Citrix ADC after deploying the Citrix ingress controller
+### Validate PBR configuration on a Netscaler after deploying the Citrix ingress controller

 This validation example uses a two node Kubernetes cluster with the Citrix ingress controller deployed along with the following ConfigMap with two SNIPs.